taufderl/mailagent/README.md

 - confirmation for subscription delete added
 - show active page in menu as active
 - clean subscriptions pages
+- bug when creating new user with list

 # VERIFY THAT IT WORKS

 - all translations are there
+- test capital letters in emails

 # TODO:
+- lists in alphabetical order

 - render message for curl and save this to curl log
 - clean, explain and improve import functionality